Michael Scott VanNieuwenhze

-Michael Scott VanNieuwenhze (born May 1962) is an American biochemist and Standiford H. Cox Professor at Indiana University at Bloomington.
+Michael Scott VanNieuwenhze (born May 1962) is an American biochemist and Standiford H. Cox Professor at Indiana University Bloomington.
 He leads a research group working on organic synthesis for problems regarding biological and medical interest.

 Early life and education

 Michael Scott VanNieuwenhze was born in May 1962, and is a native of San Diego, California.
 He finished his Bachelor of the Arts from Kalamazoo College in 1984 and a Master of Science degree from Yale University in 1988.
-He received his Ph.D. degree from Indiana University at Bloomington in 1992 under Professor William Roush.
+He received his Ph.D. degree from Indiana University Bloomington in 1992 under Professor William Roush.
 He later went to The Scripps Research Institute in La Jolla, California as a postdoctoral, where he worked under Professor K. Barry Sharpless.
 In 1994, he accepted a position from Discovery Chemistry Research at Eli Lilly and Company, Indianapolis where two patents were filed with his name.
 In 2002, he moved to the University of San Diego for a faculty position, and in 2007 he came back to Indiana University at Bloomington as an associated professor in Chemistry.